Supermarket

 Access

-Access to quality, affordable supermarkets is key to a healthy community food ecosystem.
-Yet, many of NYC's lowest income communities do not have easy access to quality, affordable supermarkets.
+Yet many of NYC’s lowest-income neighborhoods still lack dependable, nearby options.
 There is currently no comprehensive, full scale citywide approach to address this long entrenched problem.

 CFA conducted a robust research project around supermarket access in NYC with the goal of bringing together key partners to identify a comprehensive approach to address the issue.
 In May 2023, CFA published the study and subsequent “NYC Full Service Grocery Access: Policy Recommendations” based on the study findings and engagement with both local and national experts.
 CFA recommends the following policy and programmatic strategies to achieve this vision, organized around six pillars: